bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 ### Step 10.
 Build the fat jar.

 Now that the tests pass and our program does what we expect, let's produce the jar we intend to launch from our luigi workflow.

+A fat jar will contain all of the classpath runtime dependencies our application will need in the JVM.
+It's normal for this to be quite large.

 Run `./gradlew clean test shadowJar`.